jdeweese1/KSU_560_MSSQL_mac_setup/README.md

 - find some way to export username and passwords out as shell variables and automagically call them
    - direnv?
 - make shell scripts to run the thing
+- find some way to get persistent database storage using volumes instead of having to reimport database